Going by the word alone

 [With a grain of salt or three: (1) What if two want to own the same plot of land that only one can own?
 (2) Can anyone pull hairs from a bald head?
 (3) Can Jehovah create a stone so big that He cannot lift it?

 After all, even Maharishi himself shows he could not get funds enough for spreading TM as he wanted.
 He tried repeatedly.
 Were his efforts a waste of time, then, because he accomplished only a 1000th part of his life's mission, to bring TM to all within a few years?
 It would depend on how one looks at his accomplishments.
-Over six millions have learnt TM already, and "the train has far from stopped."
+Seven millions have learnt TM so far (2017).
 What Maharishi gave rise to is simply astounding.
 An Earth where lots of individuals meditate well should turn into a better place to live for animals, plants and good human beings who take care of the soil so that worms thrive a lot there too.
 Maharishi saw it fit that auxilliaries to TM practice were established for the good of many: Organic farming; simple yoga postures as taught in Maharishi's university in Fairfield, Iowa; holistic Yayurvedic treatments; herbal additions or medicine; Vastu planning for homes, larger houses and urban environments. (cf. The Institute of Vedic City Planning of Maharishi University of Management.
 Maharishi Vastu.
 Architecture and Planning, 2013).

 Maharishi aimed high and got a lot of good results, and some other results.
 However, the enlarging vision of a devoted disciple of Guru Dev, Shankaracharya Brahmananda of Jyotir Math, has had a very good impact on followers fond of sitting down and getting lax.